Direct Recognition vs. Non-Direct Recognition: The Whole Story About Whole Life Insurance Loans

 Remember how there’s no effect to your dividend when taking a Non-Direct Recognition Loan?

-So, if you borrow from an outside lender with a lower rate, you’ll actually have more net cash value!
+So, if you borrow from an outside lender with a lower rate, you’ll actually end up with more net cash value!

 Did you know you can always flip an outside loan back to your policy loan at will?